secunity/cxflow1/README.md

 Built on top of [pmacct/pmacct](https://github.com/pmacct/pmacct) - see [/docker](https://github.com/secunity/cxflow1/docker) folder

 ## Install Instructions
 cxflow runs as docker container on a linux host.
-It accepts parameters either as environment variables or using a config file.
+It accepts parameters  as environment variables.

-### Using environment variables

-This is the preferred method, it uses a single command:
+Running the container:

 ```shell script
 $ docker run -dit \